-“A scenic loop featuring sandstone alcoves, relics of historic ranches, and expansive canyon views.”
+“A scenic loop featuring springs, sandstone alcoves, relics of historic ranches, and expansive canyon views.”

 — Amy White

 PLEASE stay on the established trails to protect the Cryptobiotic Soil Crust.
 The crust is a living organism that takes a long time to recover from human disturbances, and is critical for soil and moisture retention.
 Footprints can last 100 years!